 Houston Stryker Hip Implant Attorneys

 Suffering from pain, limited mobility, or other complications from a Stryker hip implant?
 You need a Stryker hip implant lawyer that can help you get justice for all you have had to endure.
 Controversial and defective Stryker hip implant models include Rejuvenate and ABG II modular-neck stems.
 These products are implanted into patients to improve mobility and reduce hip pain.
 Unfortunately, many patients who had prosthetic hip implant surgery to treat hip failure experienced significant side effects and injuries.
 Some of these were caused by bad product design, others by a combination of a design flaw and a material choice causing metallosis.
-If you suffered injury from a defective implant, talk to a Houston lawyer about your Stryker hip implant today.
+If you suffered injury from a defective implant, talk to a Houston Stryker hip implant lawyer today.
 Call 800-298-0111.

-Stryker Corporation is a medical technology company that produces a variety of products, reconstructive, medical and surgical, and neuro-technology and spine products, including several problematic and recalled hip resurfacing systems and implants.
+Stryker Corporation is a medical technology company that produces a variety of products, including reconstructive, medical and surgical, and neuro-technology and spine products, including several problematic and recalled hip resurfacing systems and implants.
 So far there have been hundreds of 2017 hip implant lawsuits in which Stryker Corporation has been named the defendant.

 Recalled Metal Prosthetic Hip Implants